Kafka on the Shore: Plot summary

-Comprising two distinct but interrelated plots, the narrative runs back and forth between both plots, taking up each plotline in alternating chapters.
+Comprising two distinct but interrelated plots, the narrative runs back and forth between both plots, taking up each in alternating chapters.

 The odd-numbered chapters open with the introduction of the titular protagonist Kafka who is plagued by an ominous curse laid upon him by his father.
 After consulting his imaginary persona Crow, Kafka decides that, on his fifteenth birthday, he will run away from home.
 As he packs, he finds a picture of himself and his older sister at the beach.
-It is revealed that both Kafka’s mother and older sister abandoned him when he was young, and that he has no recollection of their faces or identity.
-He stores the photograph alongside a few of his other possessions in a backpack and then sets off from Tokyo to Shikoku.
-On the bus ride there, he meets a girl named Sakura who appears to be around the same age as his sister.
+It is revealed that both Kafka's mother and older sister abandoned him when he was young, and that he has no recollection of their faces or identity.
+He stores the photograph alongside a few of his other possessions in a backpack and sets off from Tokyo to Shikoku.
+On the bus ride there, he meets a girl named Sakura who appears to be about the same age as his sister.
 Before they separate, Sakura, believing that their encounter was fated, gives Kafka her phone number.
-Afterwards, while Kafka checks in at a local hotel, he decides to visit The Komura Memorial Library located in Takamatsu.
+Afterwards, while Kafka checks in at a local hotel, he decides to visit the Komura Memorial Library in Takamatsu.
 After a series of adventures, he finds shelter in the quiet, private library run by the distant and aloof Miss Saeki and the intelligent and more welcoming Oshima.
 There he spends his days reading the unabridged Richard Francis Burton translation of One Thousand and One Nights and the collected works of Natsume Sōseki until the police begin inquiring after him in connection with the murder of his father that he does not know if he has committed.
 Oshima brings him to the forests of Kōchi Prefecture, where Kafka is ultimately healed.